Q. What about Machine Translation?

 Q. What are you like to work with?

 A.We are professional and west coast friendly.
-We have specialized in translations and interpreting since 1986, from a semi-rural area.
+We have specialized in translation project management and linking people to interpreters since 1986.
 We are the hub of teams of professionals located here and there who love to work with us for our steady and casual rapport.
 You can email us (or call) with questions, changes, worries and thank yous.
 We meet deadlines and put high quality work first.

 Q. Does just one person do my translation?